jimratliff/GenoMac-user/resources/docs_to_display_to_user/Helium_how_to_install_extensions.md

 ## Install theme
 - ❑ Go to the [Sea Foam theme Chrome web store page](https://chromewebstore.google.com/detail/sea-foam/lahipjfggmgneaopcckkaipmoandaboo)
 - ❑ Click on “Add to Helium”
+  - **NOTE: The “Add to Helium” button may be off the screen to the right.
+In that case, you’ll have to horizontally scroll to the right side of the window’s content.**

 > [!NOTE]
 > Some of the following extensions may not be relevant to you.
 Feel free *not* to install/configure any extension that you feel doesn’t make sense for this user.